NamhoGim/Java-Precisely/README.md

 of the method or constructor.

 # 16. Compilation, Source Files, Class Names, and Class Files
 # 17. Packages and Jar Files
 # 18. Mathematical Functions

 # 19. String Builders and String Buffers

+_String builders_, which are objects of the predefined class java.lang.StringBuilder, provide extensible and modifiable strings.
+Characters can be appended to a string builder without copying those characters already in the string builder;
+the string builder automatically and efficiently extended as needed.
+To concatenate _n_ strings each of length _k_ using string builder requires only time proportional to _kn_, considerably faster than _kn^2_ for large _n_.

+A _StringBuffer_ has the same methods as a _StringBuilder_, but is thread safe: several concurrent threads (chapter 20) can safely modify the same string buffer.
+Both classes implement the Appendable and CharSequence interfaces (section 26.7).

 # 20. Threads, Concurrent Execution, and Synchronization